NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

 --font-size <integer (default = 9)>
     Set the font size.

+--no-georef
+    Do not use the georeference information when displaying the data, even when it exists.
+Also controllable from the View menu.

 --delete-temporary-files-on-exit
     Delete any subsampled and other files created by the GUI when exiting.